bitcoin-wearables/smart-contracts/README.md

 # Bitcoin Wearables NFT Smart Contracts <!-- omit in toc -->

+This repository contains the NFT smart contracts for the Bitcoin Wearables project.

+## About the source code

 The source code in this repo is based on ([ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) standard implemented by OpenZeppelin.
 The tokens here instantiated makes reference to external metadata.
 The URI to the external metadata is defined inside the smart contract.

 - [Getting Started](#getting-started)